I Put on Righteousness, and It Clothed Me

 And plucked the victim from his teeth.

 Helping people was a practical and integral part of Job’s life.
 He didn’t simply talk about the oppressed.
 He took the initiative to alleviate suffering and advocate for those who faced hardship.
-Job was admired and had stature among his peers for his benevolence.
+Job was revered and had stature among his peers because of his benevolence on behalf of victims of injustice.

-You can choose to be a blessing to others; be alert to needs and provide tangible help to those around you!
+Like Job, you can choose to be a blessing to others.
+Be alert to needs and act with tangible help to those around you!